 Empirical scaling studies fit loss with an approximate power law of compute , where training compute is often estimated as roughly 6 × model parameters × training tokens .[1]
 Within the measured regime, increasing training compute reduces loss predictably enough to guide training decisions.

 Test-time compute scaling adds a second axis, inference compute .
-A practical mental model is:
+Treat accuracy as a function of inference compute, task shape, policy, and verifier quality:

 In a measured operating range, more inference compute can improve accuracy with diminishing returns.
 It can also plateau or reduce accuracy when a trace overthinks, sampled candidates are correlated, or a verifier selects the wrong branch.
 That extra compute can come from longer reasoning traces, repeated sampling, revision loops, or explicit search with a verifier.[2][8]